wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

    ### Patch

-0. Press command+, or click "Visual Studio" and select Preferences:
+0. Press command+, or click "Visual Studio" and select "Check for Updates...":

    ![vs-mac-top-menu-269x299-10152](https://user-images.githubusercontent.com/300046/56392151-e2b27380-61ed-11e9-9949-1337c9c5912c.jpg)

-0. If updates are downloaded, wait for all updates to download.
+0. If updates are being downloaded, wait for all updates to download.
 While you're waiting:

-   PROTIP: Uncheck "Check automatically" so that
+   PROTIP: Uncheck "Check automatically" so that you can check whether future installers are good.

    PROTIP: Add a recurring entry in your personal or team calendar to do the following every Wednesday at 4pm or some specified appointed time.

    Copy the version, such as "8.0.4.0" being downloaded.